Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Gf -crossed FSPT Phases

 and $\tor{\rho}_{\bf k}(a_{\vv{x},{\bf 0}}) = \rho_{\bf k}(a_{\vv{x},{\bf 0}})$, as expected, since the torsor method changes the fractionalization class while leaving the symmetry action on the ${\bf g}={\bf 0}$ sector unchanged.
 Note that $\mathfrak{q}$ can be vortex-valued when $\central({\bf g},{\bf h})\neq \central({\bf h},{\bf g})$.

-Ref.~\onlinecite{Aasen21} presents diagrammatic expressions for the $R$-, $U$-, and $\eta$-symbols of the torsored theory analogous to Eq.~\eqref{eq:F-hat} for the $F$-symbols.
+Ref.~\onlinecite{Aasen21} presents diagrammatic expressions for the $R$-, $U$-, and $\eta$-symbols of the post-torsor functor theory analogous to Eq.~\eqref{eq:F-hat} for the $F$-symbols.
 Here we summarize the result of evaluating these expressions for FSPT phases.
 The $\tor{R}$-symbols can be written as

 where $a'_\mathpzc{g} = \bar{\coho{t}}({\bf g} , {\bf h}) \otimes a_\mathpzc{g}$, $c'_\mathpzc{gh} = \bar{\coho{t}}({\bf h},{\bf \bar{h}gh}) \otimes c_\mathpzc{gh}$, and $c''_\mathpzc{gh} = \bar{\coho{t}}({\bf g},{\bf h}) \otimes c_\mathpzc{gh}$.